dorezyuk/sob_layer/README.md

 The y-axis indicates the cpu-time.
 The x-axis shows the "load-factor" (increasing from left to right).
 Both scenarios were run for two map-sizes: 100x100 and 1000x1000.
-The upper row shows the results for the first scenario, the lower for the second.
+The upper row shows the results for the smaller size, the lower for the larger.

 ## Config